Faculty Early Retirement Program (FERP)

 - What happens if in a given semester there are no courses scheduled which I am qualified

 - If this is a short-term, one-semester, situation then the expectation is that the faculty member in FERP, along with their Chair, will work out a new schedule in which the faculty member can teach their full FERP load that academic year.
-That revised schedule would then need to be approved by the relevant Dean and then by the Senior Director of Faculty Affairs.
+That revised schedule would then need to be approved by the relevant Dean and then by the Senior Director of Faculty Services.
 If the Chair/Dean and the faculty member in FERP cannot reach agreement then the procedures described below, in the next FAQ, will be used.

 What happens if, for budgetary or programmatic reasons, my department will not offer